4word/minin-pg-replication/README.md

 Replication lag critical: 5s<br />
 Replication targets warning: 1<br />
 Replication targets critical: 0<br />

-&nbsp;&nbsp;&nbsp;&nbsp;Adjust these yourself to match your use case, I use them for on-site secondary and off-site tertiary monitoring as-is.
+Adjust these yourself to match your use case, I use them for on-site secondary and off-site tertiary monitoring as-is.